Gastric Bypass Surgery

-The lower stomach is closed and heals permanently, but it continues to produce digestive fluids, secretions, and enzymes.
+The larger lower part of the stomach is closed to food intake, but it continues to produce digestive fluids, secretions, and enzymes (green arrow).
 Digestive secretions will flow through the first section of the intestine and combine with food for normal digestion and absorption.

 *In March of 2013, Lori had gastric bypass surgery and has lost almost 100 lbs.

-The second section of intestine is connected to the newly created stomach pouch.
-The point of connection is called an anastomosis.
-The stomach-to-intestine anastomosis is small so that solid food stays in the stomach longer.
-This causes a sensation of fullness before the food slowly empties into the intestine through the newly reconstructed opening.
+The second section (red arrow) of intestine is connected to the newly created stomach pouch.
+The stomach-to-intestine connection is small so that solid food stays in the stomach longer.
+This causes a sensation of fullness before the food slowly empties into the intestine through the newly reconstructed opening (red arrow).
 Because appetite is reduced, the drive to eat more than the body needs is finally eliminated.

 The two sections of the small intestine are rejoined to form a common limb.
-The intestine-to-intestine anastomosis is wide, so food can pass easily.
-At the point of this anastomosis, digestion occurs normally because pancreatic enzymes and bile from the first section have traveled down the Roux limb.
+The intestine-to-intestine connection is wide, so food can pass easily.
+At the point of this connection, digestion occurs normally because pancreatic enzymes and bile from the first section have traveled down the Roux limb (green arrow).

 How Does Gastric Bypass Surgery Work?

-The surgery accomplishes the goal of weight loss by reducing the size of the stomach and then bypassing a portion of the small intestine.
+Gastric bypass surgery results in weight loss by reducing the size of the stomach and then bypassing a portion of the small intestine.